Installing ARTIQ¶

 Installing via Nix (Linux)¶

-Once Nix is installed, enable flakes, for example by running:
+Prefer the single-user installation for simplicity.
+Enable Nix flakes, for example by running:

 $ mkdir -p ~/.config/nix